-Written by Nameer Khan and Edited by Chantelle Menezes.
-Originally published on Chatbots Magazine.
+Co-written with Nameer Khan and Edited by Chantelle Menezes

 F8 2016 marked the advent of chatbots, and Facebook Messenger witnessed the creation of 30,000 bots within 6 months of the announcement.
-I am sure everyone is fairly familiar with the idea of bots and how they are touted as the “Future of Communication.”
+I’m sure everyone is fairly familiar with the idea of bots and how they’re being hailed as the “Future of Communication.”

 In recent times, we have seen both sides of the chatbot phenomen — failed attempts by a few global brands to create an ‘AI’ powered chat experience, and successful ones by some others leading to millions in revenue.
 Yesterday, at the landmark F8 2017, Facebook launched Messenger 2.0 with the impetus to encourage brands to further enable & enhance chat support.